 Based on the hand-signed agreement and other paperwork (1.1.) the notary creates a statement – submission to voluntary eviction – that tenant needs to sign.
 It is an essential appendix to the agreement.

-The notarial deed is crucial since we only allow occasional rental agreements.
+The notarial deed is crucial and obligatory to make the agreement status of occasional rental agreements.
 Also, it helps us provide the best legal framework to operate in and will enable us to support and protect our clients in the best way to solve their issues.
 For example, in case of legal assistance in tenant eviction and bailiff proceedings.

 4. Notification to the tax office

 The agreement, including the notary signed statement, will remain valid if the landlord informs the tax office about the agreement within 14 days after the agreement takes effect.
 If the landlord skips this part, our legal department can't help the landlord with the eviction process.